alfadelta10010/verification/chapter4.md

 - Program variables and nets are collectivaely termed **program signals**
 - Reference to program signals from outside any program block shall be an error.

+- The program block can read and write all signals in modules, and can call routines in modules, but a module has no visibility into a program.
+- This is because your testbench needs to see and control the design, but the design should not depend on anything in the testbench.

+#### Why no `always` blocks in a `program` block?
+- In a design, an always block might trigger on every positive edge of a clock from the start of simulation.
+- In contrast, a testbench has the steps of initialization, stimulate and respond to the design, and then wrap up simulation.
+An always block that runs continuously would not work.
+- When the last initial block completes in the program, simulation implicitly ends just as if you had executed $finish .
+- If you had an always block, it would run for ever, so you would have to explicitly call $exit to signal that the program completed.

+#### Top-level scope
+- Variables, routines, data types and parameters that are defined outside of any blocks are in the top-level scope

 ### What does a proper test bench look like?
 - There are three files
 	- `HA.sv` - Design file